openshift/enhancements/enhancements/arbiter-clusters.md

 1. The user creates an `install-config.yaml`.
 2. The user defines the `installConfig.controlPlane` field with `2` replicas.
-3. The user then enters the new field `installConfig.arbiterNode` defines the arbiter node.
+3. The user then enters the new field `installConfig.arbiterNode` defines the arbiter node and it's replicas set to `1` and the machine type desired for the platform chosen.
 4. The user generates the manifests with this install config via the `openshift-install create manifests`
-5. The installer creates a new `arbiter` MachineSet with a replica of `1` and checks the control plane replicas is `2` or higher
+5. The installer creates a new `arbiter-machine-0` Machine same as `master-machine-{0-1}` is currently generated.
+6. The arbiter machine is labeled with `machine.openshift.io/cluster-api-machine-role: arbiter` and `machine.openshift.io/cluster-api-machine-type: arbiter` and set with the taint for `node-role.kubernetes.io/arbiter=NoSchedule`.
+7. Arbiter is treated like a master node, in that the installer creates the `arbiter-ssh.yaml` and the `arbiter-user-data-secret.yaml`, mirroring a normal master.
-6. The installer sets the control plane and infrastructure topology to `HighlyAvailableArbiter`
+8. The installer sets the control plane and infrastructure topology to `HighlyAvailableArbiter`
-7. With the object `arbiterNode` in the install config, the installer creates the machine object with the correct node labels and machine config resources for ignition bootstrap files.
-8. The installer applies the taint to the arbiter MachineSet
-9. The user can make any alterations to the node machine type to use less powerful machines.
-10. The user then begins the install via `openshift-install create cluster`
+9. The user then begins the install via `openshift-install create cluster`

 #### For Baremetal Installs

 1. The user creates an `install-config.yaml` like normal.
 2. The user defines the `installConfig.controlPlane` field with `2` replicas.
-3. The user then enters the new field `installConfig.arbiterNode` defines the arbiter node.
+3. The user then enters the new field `installConfig.arbiterNode` defines the arbiter node and it's replicas set to `1` and the machine type desired for the platform chosen.
 4. The user then enters the machine information for `installConfig.controlPlane.platform.baremetal` and `installConfig.arbiterNode.platform.baremetal`
-5. The installer creates a new `arbiter` MachineSet with a replica of `1` and checks the control plane replicas is `2` or higher
+5. The installer creates a new `arbiter-machine-0` Machine same as `master-machine-{0-1}` is currently generated.
+6. The arbiter machine is labeled with `machine.openshift.io/cluster-api-machine-role: arbiter` and `machine.openshift.io/cluster-api-machine-type: arbiter` and set with the taint for `node-role.kubernetes.io/arbiter=NoSchedule`.
+7. Arbiter is treated like a master node, in that the installer creates the `arbiter-ssh.yaml` and the `arbiter-user-data-secret.yaml`, mirroring a normal master.
-6. The installer sets the control plane and infrastructure topology to `HighlyAvailableArbiter`
+8. The installer sets the control plane and infrastructure topology to `HighlyAvailableArbiter`
-7. With the object `arbiterNode` in the install config, the installer creates the machine object with the correct node labels and machine config resources for ignition bootstrap files.
-8. The installer applies the taint to the arbiter MachineSet
-9. The user can make any alterations to the node machine type to use less powerful machines.
-10. The user then begins the install via `openshift-install create cluster`
+9. The user then begins the install via `openshift-install create cluster`

 #### During Install